-Culinary Journey to La Rioja & Basque Country, Spain
+Culinary Tour to La Rioja & Basque Country, Spain

 Tapas, flamenco, cava, breathtaking landscapes, and incredibly welcoming people, Spain has it all!
 I love every facet of Spain, but the one region that is most near and dear to my heart is the incredible wine region, Rioja.
 Situated in north-central Spain, just south of Bilbao and the coastal resort town of San Sebastian, Rioja and the neighboring Basque country are still a relatively undiscovered but up-and-coming travel destination and most certainly, my favorite!